shivannis/xandr-docs-public/xandr-docs/articles/monetize/explore-campaigns.md

 > - **Rev** Money the advertiser has paid or will pay your network as a result of the campaign.
 Using the currency toggle, you can choose whether to show **Rev** in USD or in the currency set at the line item.
 >
 > - **Media Cost (USD)** Money your network has spent buying media for the campaign.
 Media Cost always appears in USD, as that is the currency in
->   which Xandr transacts.
+>   which Microsoft Advertising transacts.
 For campaigns with specific lifetime media cost budgets, you can select the **Pacing** toggle to visualize how well the campaigns are pacing for the selected stats
 >   interval.
 For more details, see **Showing/Hiding Pacing Bars**.
 >
 > - **Profit (USD)** Money your network has made from the advertiser as a result of the campaign.
 This is revenue - media cost.
 Profit always appears in USD.
 >
 > - **Rev eCPM** Money the advertiser has paid or will pay your network per 1000 impressions.
 Using the currency toggle, you can choose whether to show **Rev eCPM** in USD or in the currency set at the line item.
 >
 > - **Cost eCPM (USD)** Money your network has spent buying media per 1000 impressions.
-Cost eCPM always appears in USD, as that is the currency in which Xandr transacts.
+Cost eCPM always appears in USD, as that is the currency in which Microsoft Advertising transacts.
 >
 > - **Cost eCPA (USD)** Money your network has spent buying media per conversion.
-Cost eCPA always appears in USD, as that is the currency in which Xandr transacts.
+Cost eCPA always appears in USD, as that is the currency in which Microsoft Advertising transacts.

 ## Showing/Hiding pacing bars